Skip to main content

 MCP Protocol Integration

-Mirobody Health functions as an MCP (Model Context Protocol) server, enabling integration with:
+Mirobody functions as an MCP (Model Context Protocol) server, enabling integration with:

 • Claude Desktop - Direct integration